StockNews.com Begins Coverage on Acme United (NYSEAMERICAN:ACU)

-StockNews.com began coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a report issued on Monday morning.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research report released on Friday morning.
+The brokerage issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last announced its quarterly earnings results on Friday, April 22nd.
-The company reported $0.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.65 by ($0.43).
-Acme United had a return on equity of 19.21% and a net margin of 7.54%.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last posted its quarterly earnings data on Friday, April 22nd.
+The company reported $0.22 EPS for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+Acme United had a net margin of 7.54% and a return on equity of 19.21%.
 The business had revenue of $43.33 million during the quarter.

-Several hedge funds have recently bought and sold shares of the company.
-State Street Corp boosted its position in Acme United by 16.6% during the first quarter.
-State Street Corp now owns 8,195 shares of the company’s stock valued at $278,000 after purchasing an additional 1,165 shares during the last quarter.
-Acadian Asset Management LLC boosted its position in Acme United by 7.5% during the first quarter.
-Acadian Asset Management LLC now owns 19,874 shares of the company’s stock valued at $669,000 after purchasing an additional 1,381 shares during the last quarter.
-Diamond Hill Capital Management Inc. boosted its position in Acme United by 17.6% during the first quarter.
-Diamond Hill Capital Management Inc. now owns 9,041 shares of the company’s stock valued at $305,000 after purchasing an additional 1,350 shares during the last quarter.
-Capital Management Corp VA boosted its position in Acme United by 4.8% during the first quarter.
-Capital Management Corp VA now owns 487,400 shares of the company’s stock valued at $16,450,000 after purchasing an additional 22,220 shares during the last quarter.
-Finally, Ridgewood Investments LLC boosted its position in Acme United by 5.2% during the first quarter.
-Ridgewood Investments LLC now owns 24,192 shares of the company’s stock valued at $816,000 after purchasing an additional 1,193 shares during the last quarter.
-59.98% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Renaissance Technologies LLC increased its holdings in shares of Acme United by 4.3% during the 3rd quarter.
+Renaissance Technologies LLC now owns 187,695 shares of the company’s stock worth $6,145,000 after buying an additional 7,800 shares during the last quarter.
+Advisor Group Holdings Inc. grew its stake in Acme United by 64.4% in the third quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after purchasing an additional 1,091 shares in the last quarter.
+Ridgewood Investments LLC raised its position in shares of Acme United by 94.5% during the 4th quarter.
+Ridgewood Investments LLC now owns 22,999 shares of the company’s stock valued at $775,000 after acquiring an additional 11,174 shares in the last quarter.
+Dimensional Fund Advisors LP raised its position in shares of Acme United by 0.9% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock worth $5,837,000 after purchasing an additional 1,671 shares during the period.
+Finally, BlackRock Inc. increased its stake in shares of Acme United by 443.2% in the third quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock valued at $214,000 after purchasing an additional 5,340 shares during the period.
+59.98% of the stock is currently owned by institutional investors and hedge funds.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.